urgn/setup-jq-action/README.md

-# setup-yq-action
+# setup-jq-action
-GitHub Action to setup the `jq` and `yq` command for yaml and json parsing
+GitHub Action to setup the `jq` command for json parsing

 Example of use :
 ```yaml